mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_grouping.rst

 .. figure:: /images/PlotWindow2.PNG
     :align: center

-    Figure 19: The default plot window for MUSR00024563 showing raw (unbinned) data for the long pair asymmetry.
+    Figure 19: The default plot window for `MUSR00024563` showing raw (unbinned) data for the long pair asymmetry.

 Data collected only in the Forward, or Backward, detector banks can be viewed in the plotting window of the Muon Analysis GUI.

-1. Load the MUSR00024563 file in the Muon Analysis GUI.
+1. Load the `MUSR00024563` file in the Muon Analysis GUI.
-2. On the Grouping Tab, untick the checkbox next to 'long' and tick the checkbox next to 'fwd'.
-Do the same for the backward (bwd) detector arrays.
+2. On the Grouping Tab tick the checkboxes next to forward (`fwd`) and backward (`bwd`) detector arrays.
+Then untick the checkbox next to `long`.
 3. Observe and consider the difference in the plot.
 This is shown in Figure 18.

 .. figure:: /images/thetabsgroupingfig20.gif